 Women’s Attire for Nikahs

 Muslim weddings blend religious traditions with cultural influences, resulting in diverse celebration styles.
-A popular attire choice for such occasions is the lehenga choli, a vibrant and attractive combination of a long skirt and matching top, often favored in colorful variations.
-When choosing your outfit as a female guest, consider the couple’s specific background, as practices can vary greatly between Arab, South Asian, Indonesian, African, or European Muslim communities.
-Brides often select their wedding attire based on cultural influences, with common preferences including red lehengas and white dresses, reflecting the rich diversity in wedding traditions.
+A popular traditional wedding attire choice for such occasions is the lehenga choli, a vibrant and attractive combination of a long skirt and a matching top, often favored in colorful variations.
+When choosing your Muslim wedding guest outfit as a female guest, consider the couple’s specific background, as practices can vary greatly between Arab, South Asian, Indonesian, African, or European Muslim communities.

 Modest Clothing Choices for Women

-• Choosing necklines that don’t reveal cleavage
+• Choosing necklines not reveal cleavage

-• Avoiding tight-fitting clothes that highlight body contours
+• Avoiding tight-fitting clothes highlights body contours

-• Selecting fabrics that aren’t sheer or transparent
+• Selecting fabrics not sheer or transparent

 Some more conservative ceremonies might require women to cover their hair with a scarf.
 When in doubt, check with the hosts about their expectations, or observe what other women in the community typically wear.